cris3000/Technopoly/README.md

 # Technopoly

-A Text based monopoly game with a Technological theme.
+A Java Text based monopoly game with a Technological theme.